 Changes in appetite, ranging from an increased appetite to a decrease in appetite

 Weight loss, despite being hungry and eating more kibble

 Chronic or recurring infections, both external, such as skin infections, and internal, such as urinary infections

 Your pet’s veterinarian will run a urine culture, draw blood, and check for hyperglycemia.
 If diabetes is diagnosed, your vet will prescribe a special diet for your pet.
 You might need to administer daily injections of insulin to your pet, but the needle is small.

 Many pets become accustomed to the daily procedure, especially if it includes extra cuddles from you.

 Obesity is a frustrating condition because it is preventable.
 Left untreated, obesity can lead to additional health problems, such as diabetes and arthritis.
 Treatment for obesity can include increased exercise and measuring the food given to your pet instead of refilling the pet’s bowl whenever it is empty.
 Your pet’s veterinarian might prescribe a weight loss formula or prescription pet food.

 These are some of the more common chronic health conditions that a pet might experience.
 Take your pet to their veterinarian for wellness visits every year — twice a year if your pet is a senior — to diagnose chronic medical conditions early.

-As a bonus pet perk, our exclusive Pet Cloud mobile app gives users access to a 24/7 Virtual Vet in case questions or emergencies arise.
+As a bonus pet perk, our exclusive Pet Cloud mobile app gives users access to a 24/7 Virtual Vet professional in case questions or emergencies arise.
 Plus, the mobile claims filing experience is lightning fast and seamless.
-Choose Figo Pet Insurance for your best friend and get started today.